RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 If You’re NOT the Spouse

-You are under the 10-Year Rule, even though the withdrawals are tax-free:
+You must adhere to the 10-Year Rule, even though the withdrawals are tax-free:

-Most people do not need annual RMDs, but the account must not remain untouched until year 10
+Most individuals do not need annual RMDs, but the account must not remain untouched until year 10.

 Example